teamclairvoyant/airflow-scheduler-failover-controller/README.md

 ### Deployment Instructions

+1. Create a the directory `{AIRFLOW_HOME}/scheduler-failover`

-1. Copy the files in the `airflow-scheduler-failover-controller root directory` and `airflow-scheduler-failover-controller/bin` directory in this project to the `{AIRFLOW_HOM}/bin` directory
+2. Copy the files in the `airflow-scheduler-failover-controller root directory` and `airflow-scheduler-failover-controller/bin` directory in this project to the `{AIRFLOW_HOME}/scheduler-failover` directory

-2. Edit the AIRFLOW_SCHEDULER_START_COMMAND and AIRFLOW_SCHEDULER_STOP_COMMAND arguments in the airflow-scheduler-failover.py file if you use a specific method of starting up and shutting down the schedulers (like systemd)
+3. (Optional) Edit the AIRFLOW_SCHEDULER_START_COMMAND and AIRFLOW_SCHEDULER_STOP_COMMAND arguments in the airflow-scheduler-failover.py file if you use a specific method of starting up and shutting down the schedulers (like systemd)

-3. Enable all the machines to be able to ssh to each of the other machines with the user you're running airflow as
+4. Enable all the machines to be able to ssh to each of the other machines with the user you're running airflow as

     a.
 Create a public and private key SSH key on all of the machines you want to act as schedulers.
 You can follow these instructions: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2

     b.
 Add the public key content to the ~/.ssh/authorized_keys file on all the other machines

-4. Add the following entry to the airflow.cfg file on all the instances where the ASFC is going to run and set the correct value:
+5. Add the following entry to the airflow.cfg file on all the instances where the ASFC is going to run and set the correct value:

     [scheduler_failover]